 Competitors include large software vendors such as Oracle (NYSE:ORCL) and SAP (NYSE:SAP) as well as cloud software providers such as Workiva (NYSE:WK), Anaplan (NYSE:PLAN), and Workday (NASDAQ:WDAY).

-As you can see below, BlackLine's revenue growth has been strong over the last two years, growing from quarterly revenue of $90.1 million in Q3 FY2020, to $134.2 million.
+As you can see below, BlackLine's revenue growth has been strong over the last two years, growing from quarterly revenue of $98.9 million in Q1 FY2021, to $139 million.

 Guidance for the next quarter indicates BlackLine is expecting revenue to grow 12.1% year on year to $144 million, slowing down from the 25.8% year-over-year increase in revenue the company had recorded in the same quarter last year.
 Ahead of the earnings results the analysts covering the company were estimating sales to grow 13% over the next twelve months.

-You can see below that BlackLine reported 4,060 customers at the end of the quarter, an increase of 57 on last quarter.
-That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+You can see below that BlackLine reported 4,236 customers at the end of the quarter, an increase of 48 on last quarter.
+That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing down.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-BlackLine's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 109% in Q3.
-That means even if they didn't win any new customers, BlackLine would have grown its revenue 9% year on year.
-That is a decent retention rate and it shows us that not only BlackLine's customers stick around but at least some of them get increasing value from its software over time.
+BlackLine's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 106% in Q1.
+That means even if they didn't win any new customers, BlackLine would have grown its revenue 6% year on year.
+Despite it going down over the last year this is still a decent retention rate and it shows us that not only BlackLine's customers stick around but at least some of them get increasing value from its software over time.